screeps/docs/api/source/Creep.md

 Withdraw resources from a structure or tombstone.
 The target has to be at adjacent square to the creep.
 Multiple creeps can withdraw from the same object in the same tick.
 Your creeps can withdraw resources from hostile structures/tombstones as well, in case if there is no hostile rampart on top of it.

 This method should not be used to transfer resources between creeps.
-To transfer between creeps, use the <code>transfer()</code> method on the original creep.
+To transfer between creeps, use the [`transfer`](#Creep.transfer) method on the original creep.

 {% api_method_params %}
 target : <a href="#Structure">Structure</a>, <a href="#Tombstone">Tombstone</a>